 Microservices decomposition strategy is becoming more and more popular these days.
 This approach offers more advantages over monoliths such as increased scalability, flexibility, and others.
-Many technology leaders have moved from monoliths to microservices.
+Many technology leaders have used legacy application modernization services and moved from monoliths to microservices.

 As you know, the monolithic approach is standard in application development, but it entails a number of problems associated with processing a large codebase, scaling, etc. Today we will share with you our experience in DevOps, and talk about strategies for decomposing a monolithic architecture into microservices.

 How to split a Monolith System into Microservices?

 Decomposing an application into services is a key issue in the deployment and CI/CD architecture of microservices.

 There is no single best decomposing strategy, but there are general methods to help you decompose your solution into multiple services.

 - Divide by module.
 This method suggests isolating a component for each module or function and assigning them to separate teams that will be responsible for them.